If you’ve been ignoring your posture lately, you are opening yourself up for bigger health issues in the future.

 Image Source: NHS UK

-The best way to tackle this is to use a headset or the speaker.
+The best way to tackle this is to use a headset or a speaker.
 It will make sure your neck is relaxed and is not tilted to one side.

 If this is not an option, avoid cradling the phone, even if it means using one hand to hold the phone.